yeatmanlab/roar-infosec/roar-sdlc.md

    - CodeQL scanning is integrated into GitHub to detect vulnerabilities and coding errors in the source code.
    - Dependency Review via GitHub's Dependabot tool automatically detect vulnerabilities in third-party dependencies.
-   - High or critical issues must be remediated before a change can proceed through the SLDC.
+   - High or critical issues must be remediated before a change can proceed through the SDLC.

 1. Automated Tests